ftrias/TeensyDebug/README.md

 * Use Dual Serial: If you compile Dual Serial support, the second USB Serial will be used to communicate with GDB.
 All optimizations will be turned off.

 * Take over Serial: GDB will use the USB Serial to communicate with the Teensy.
-The library will redefine Serial so that when used in your program it will send commands to GDB that will then print your data.
+The library will redefine Serial so that GDB will print your data.
 All optimizations will be turned off.

 * Off: GDB is not used.